 - Assign homework and group work regularly

-- Make use of videos and other interactive elements as part of the lesson plan
+- Make use of videos and other interactive learning techniques

 2. Set clear goals for learners